 Author contributions: Homan M. was responsible for literature review and wrote the paper; Orel R. was responsible for the critically revising the paper and making important suggestions.

-Conflict-of-interest:
+Conflict-of-interest: none declared.

 Open-Access: This article is an open-access article which was selected by an in-house editor and fully peer-reviewed by external reviewers.
 It is distributed in accordance with the Creative Commons Attribution Non Commercial (CC BY-NC 4.0) license, which permits others to distribute, remix, adapt, build upon this work non-commercially, and license their derivative works on different terms, provided the original work is properly cited and the use is non-commercial.
 See: http://creativecommons.org/licenses/by-nc/4.0/